fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## One project per GVim instance — 2026-09-16

+The active project follows Vim's global working directory, shared by all tabs.
+Native `:tcd` and `:lcd` remain navigation tools; native sessions restore the global project directory and local navigation.
+Per-tab project state and language-server setup on tab/buffer entry have been removed.
+This model supersedes the per-tab architecture described in the historical records below.
+Projects per tab are a deferred idea in [the task list](../TASKS.md).
+Validated runtime commits: `cc8467d4e`, `7f6dc6107` and `8f22780c1`.

+Validation on Linux with the tool environment described below:

+- **All 84 default GUI files passed on both GVim 9.2.1011 and minimum GVim 9.1.0016, zero skips**, across full runs and focused reruns.
+Each initial full run passed 78/84 files; six debugger fixtures still selected their project using `:tcd`.
+Their shared helpers were corrected to use `:cd`, and all six files passed on both versions.
+The final language-server fixture and real clangd/pylsp integration also passed on both versions.
+- Project tests verify shared configuration and build/run selection across tabs, unchanged identity after `:tcd`/`:lcd`, captured task environments, native vim-test history and a native session round trip with tab/window-local navigation.
+Explicit environment changes restart the instance's fixed language-server registration with the new environment.
+- Profiling **40 tab switches** recorded **zero calls** to PlanetVim's language-server registration and run-menu rebuilding functions.
+This checks removal of project setup from tab switching; startup time and overall tab latency were not benchmarked in this phase.
+- Installed home-startup checks verify that explicit startup `--cmd 'set exrc secure'` is preserved, native project `.vimrc` and `.gvimrc` execute once, and the local GUI options apply.
+Native local vimrc loading remains opt-in.
+Closed-tab recovery passes on both versions: modern Vim captures its snapshot before closing, while minimum Vim retains its required `TabLeave` fallback.
+- **108 Python tests run: 107 passed, one skipped** for the existing missing SFML/OpenGL development dependencies. **121 package inventory records match**; no third-party sources changed. `git diff --check` passes.

 ## Vim9 project settings and native sessions — 2026-09-15

 Project configuration exports a Vim9 Dictionary from `.planetvim.vim` and